Code-Institute-Submissions/djmolloy57-Project1-Band-site_OctResub/README.md

  ![resize_live_iphone7](https://user-images.githubusercontent.com/75915440/117490398-9ff39d80-af66-11eb-8d9c-662f463715ec.png)

-Likewise tablet devices have been accomodated where the layout changes to provide best viewing experience.<br> This was done entirely in html and css for good user experience.<br>
+The tablet views is similar to the laptop/desktop layout as seen in the screenshots below which provide best viewing experience.<br> This was done entirely in html and css for good user experience.<br>

 * Main Page – Has a small paragraph with band biography information and that the band